-The patients’ characteristics and detailed medical and obstetrics history recorded for each participant, needed investigation asked as HB level, FBS using a questionnaire.
+The patients’ characteristics and detailed medical and obstetrics history recorded for each participant, needed investigation asked as HB level, and FBS using a questionnaire.

-The women followed up, where a 75-g oral glucose tolerance test performed at 24 − 28 weeks of gestation.
-Hemoglobin will divided as follow:
+The women followed up, where a 75-g oral glucose tolerance test was performed at 24 − 28 weeks of gestation.
+Hemoglobin will divided as follows:

 Low (<11.0), normal (11-12.49), and high (≥12.5).